 The programme consortium embraced the opportunity to use its years of combined expertise to help tackle this humanitarian challenge through adapting NTD interventions that are proven to be an effective way of reaching the most in need with delivery of large-scale, cross-national impacts at low cost.

-The Ascend West and Central Africa programme aims to distribute more than 300 million treatments in 13 countries to treat neglected tropical diseases.About the programme
+The Ascend West and Central Africa programme aims to protect millions of people in 13 countries from neglected tropical diseases.About the programme

 The consortium lost no time in submitting proposals to DFID outlining how it could utilise the programme’s expertise and capability, known as ‘flexing’, to help mitigate the effects of the pandemic.
 To do this, we worked with ministries of health, national task forces and partners to prepare a plan for each country and were able to deliver proposals in just 10 days.